Dr. Anandam (Andy) Kavoori

-Dr. Kavoori has been a consultant to News Corporation, CNN International, Discovery Channel and Living Media and a faculty judge for The Peabody Awards for over twenty years.
-His columns have appeared in The Philadelphia Inquirer, The Times-Union, The Times of India, National Herald amongst numerous others, and he has been interviewed as a media expert by Cuban, Indian, Japanese, Spanish, Norwegian, Austrian, and American media outlets (including NPR, the Voice of America and the Associated Press).
-He has taught in summer programs in Cambodia, England (at Trinity College, Oxford University), Austria (at the University of Innsbruck program in Austria and held a visiting position at Korea University (Seoul, Korea), Costa Rica and Cambodia.
+Dr. Kavoori has been a consultant to News Corporation, CNN International, CNN, Discovery Channel, BBC, and Living Media and was a faculty judge for The George Foster Peabody Awards for over twenty years.
+His columns on media and culture have appeared in leading newspapers in Europe, the United States and India.
+He has been interviewed as a media expert by American, Austrian, British, Cuban, Indian, Japanese, Norwegian, and Spanish media outlets.
+Dr. Kavoori has taught in study abroad programs developed by Grady/ UGA (Oxford University, Costa Rica and Cambodia), the UNO/ University of Innsbruck program in Austria and held a visiting position at Korea University (Seoul, Korea), Costa Rica and Cambodia.
 He frequently lectures at different forums in the United States, Asia, Europe and Latin America.
 Before joining academia, he was a journalist with media organizations in India and the United States.

 Awards and Fellowships